crawlmacos/GUIrilla/README.md

   GUIrilla: A Scalable Framework for Automated Desktop UI Exploration
 </h1>

 This repository contains the codebase for the paper **"GUIrilla: A Scalable Framework for Automated Desktop UI Exploration"**.
-It implements a fully automated system for interacting with macOS applications and organizes the data about UI changes upon interaction in a graph.
+It implements a fully automated system for exploring macOS applications by interacting with their user interfaces and capturing the resulting UI changes.
+These interactions are structured into a graph-based representation, enabling the scalable collection of tasks across macOS applications in different domains.
 ![Output](images/tree-screenshots.png)

 ---